NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 Test the extension by hitting the `Spawn Cube` button.

-Now that we have gave a bit more functionality to our `on_click` function, lets give it a test.
-Press the `Spawn Cube` button on our Extension Window.
-After pressing it we should see the same functionality for creating a cube so now every time we press `Spawn Cube` it will do the same function as `Create > Mesh > Cube`.
+Now that you have more functionality in the `on_click` function, you should again test.
+Press the `Spawn Cube` button in the Extension Window.

+You should see that a new Cube Prim is created with each button press.

 ![spawnprim_tut_gif4](images/spawnprim_tutorial4.gif)

-Now that you know how to spawn a cube, the challenge is can we spawn a cone?
-Write the rest of the code to spawn a cone or even spawning all different kinds of Meshs and check in the conclusion section on how we implemented it.

-If more guidance is needed on how to spawn another mesh keep following along.
+Excellent, you now know how to spawn a cube using a function.
+Whats more, you didnt have to reference anything as Omniverse Code was kind enough to deliver everything you needed.

+Continuing on and via same methods you will now construct a second button spawning a cone in the same interface.

 ## Step 6: Spawn a Cone

-We know how to spawn a cube but there are still some other Meshs we can spawn, for example a cone.
-Well how can we spawn a cone?
-Let's first start by creating another button.
-This time we will call it `Spawn Cone`.
+Similar to before, you will need to spawn another mesh.
 ### Step 6.1: Add a Button

 Add the line `ui.Button("Spawn Cone", clicked_fn=lambda: on_click())` below the spawn cube button.